scttcper/ng2-bs-dropdown/README.md

 </div>
 ```

-Each dropdown must have a parent with class `dropdown-toggle` and children elements `dropdown-toggle` and `dropdown-menu`.
+Each dropdown must have a parent element with class `dropdown` and children elements `dropdown-toggle` and `dropdown-menu`.